clair3st/Learning-Journal/README.md

 # Learning-Journal
-Inspired to create a repo to house all my coding learnings, things I want to look up, tutorials I work on, writing notes to keep track of new things
+Inspired by [Syknapse](https://github.com/Syknapse/My-Learning-Tracker) to create a repo to house all my coding learnings, things I want to look up, tutorials I work on, and writing notes to keep track of new things.